Maria Manriquez, MD

 Pathway Scholars Program Contact:

-Her service commitments include multiple leadership positions with the American College of Obstetricians and Gynecologists and as an oral examiner for the American Board of Obstetricians and Gynecologists.
+Her service commitments have included multiple leadership positions with the American College of Obstetricians and Gynecologists and as an oral examiner for the American Board of Obstetricians and Gynecologists.
+She is board-certified in Addiction Medicine by the American Board of Preventative Medicine.

 Dr. Manriquez continues clinical practice, focusing on substance use disorders in pregnancy and parenting women.
 Her research and advocacy focus is aimed at investigating innovations in prenatal care models addressing maternal morbidity and mortality, preterm delivery rate and substance use disorders in pregnancy.